cainehorr/App-Process-Killer/README.md

 ## CHOOSE YOUR RUN MODE

-Edit the script to choose your desired run mode.
+Edit lines 69 and 70 of (AppProcessKiller.sh) to choose your desired run mode.

 **RUN MODE: COMMAND LINE**
 ```